calcont/calcont.in/README.md

 urls.py have several url patterns such as for `social_auth` to handle social login, `admin` and very important is `mysite.url` which basically handles all the urls and request info.

 ### mysite
-It is basically a core app of calcont which contains important folders,files
+It is basically a core app of calcont which contains important folders,files such templates, all_urls , all_views etc.
+- `models.py` - It consist of database schema , relation between different entities and attributes under it.
+- `templates` - Templates consist of all the html files and every category has different folder which has html files of all tools comes under either calculators , converters etc.
+- `all_urls` - again th